dimagi/commcare-cloud/docs/setup/new_environment.md

 ### Add passwords to the vault file

-In the vault file, change all fields that have the value 'CHANGE ME' to strong, different, passwords
+In the vault file, change each field that has a value 'CHANGE ME' to a strong, unique password.

 ``` bash
 $ ansible-vault edit ~/environments/monolith/vault.yml`